Cuba Landing Permit Made Easy

 Note: some U.S.-registered “N” Part 91 aircraft face landing restrictions.

-The final rule published in the Federal Register can be viewed here. or download it from here
+The final rule published in the Federal Register can be viewed in the official document:

-To apply for a landing permit, the following information is typically required:
+To apply for a Cuba Landing Permit, the following information is typically required:

 - Operator Details: Name, nationality, legal address